Superconformal Indices of 3d $\mathcal{N}=2$ SCFTs and Holography: Indices of 3d SCFTs

 \subsection{Topologically twisted index}

-The TTI is defined as the partition function of a 3d $\mN=2$ theory on $S^1\times\Sigma_{\mg}$ with a partial topological twist on the Riemann surface $\Sigma_{\mg}$ that preserves two real supercharges.\footnote{In this work we take $\Sigma_{\mg}$ to be a compact Riemann surface of genus $\mathfrak{g}$ without punctures.} The TTI can be written in terms of a matrix model via supersymmetric localization \cite{Benini:2015noa,Benini:2016hjo,Closset:2016arn,Closset:2017zgf}.
+The TTI is defined as the partition function of a 3d $\mN=2$ theory on $S^1\times\Sigma_{\mg}$ with a partial topological twist on the Riemann surface $\Sigma_{\mg}$ that preserves two real supercharges.\footnote{In this work we take $\Sigma_{\mg}$ to be a compact Riemann surface of genus $\mathfrak{g}$ without punctures.} The TTI of $\mN=2$ supersymmetric gauge theories was first studied in \cite{Nekrasov:2014xaa} based on the Bethe/gauge correspondence \cite{Nekrasov:2009rc,Nekrasov:2009ui,Nekrasov:2009uh} and here we employ its matrix model representation obtained via supersymmetric localization \cite{Benini:2015noa,Benini:2016hjo,Closset:2016arn,Closset:2017zgf}.
 The main focus in this paper will be on the $\mathfrak{g}=0$ case, i.e. $\Sigma_{\mg} = S^2$.
 The matrix model for the class of $\mN=2$ SCFTs described in Section~\ref{sec:general:summary} reads \cite{Hosseini:2016tor,Hosseini:2016ume,PandoZayas:2020iqr,Bobev:2023lkx}\footnote{We absorb the extra phase factors in the TTI localization formula due to the periodic boundary condition for fermions along $S^1$ \cite{Closset:2017zgf} by redefining fugacities associated with the U(1) topological symmetries appropriately, see \cite{Benini:2015noa,Bobev:2022eus}.}

 where the contour integrals for gauge zero modes $x_{r,i}=e^{\ri u_{r,i}}$ capture the Jeffrey-Kirwan (JK) residues, see \cite{Benini:2015eyy,Benini:2015noa,Closset:2016arn,Closset:2017zgf} for a detailed discussion of the contours.
 As in the matrix model for the SCI (\ref{SCI:1}), $\mm_{r,i}$ stand for quantized gauge magnetic fluxes and $\rho_\Psi$ runs over the weights of the representation of the $\mathcal N=2$ chiral multiplet $\Psi$ under the gauge group.
 The fugacities $y_\Psi=e^{\ri\pi\Delta_\Psi}$, $y_{T_r}=e^{\ri\pi\Delta_{m,r}}$ and the background magnetic fluxes $\mn_\Psi$, $\mft_r$ are associated with flavor symmetries of a given theory.
 We omit $N$ and $\{k_r\}$ in the argument of the TTI for notational convenience throughout this paper. \\